pilrhealth/pilr.api.r/README.md

 ## Installation

-First, if you don't already have the devtools package on your machine:
+First, if you don't already have the devtools package on your machine run the following on the R command line:

 ````r
 install.packages("devtools")